-Trying to pinpoint the main causes of the American Revolution is difficult at best because there were many contributing factors and even historians can’t agree on which ones they were exactly.
+Trying to pinpoint the main causes of the American Revolution is difficult at best because there were many contributing factors and even historians can’t agree on what they were.

-Author and Harvard professor, Bernard Bailyn argues in his book, The Idealogical Origins of the American Revolution, that the underlying cause of the American Revolution was a growing belief among colonists that the British government was secretly conspiring to create an autocratic government in which the King would have unlimited power.
+Author and Harvard professor, Bernard Bailyn argues in his book, The Idealogical Origins of the American Revolution, that one of the underlying causes of the American Revolution was a growing belief among colonists that the British government was secretly conspiring to create an autocratic government in which the King would have unlimited power.

 Bailyn argues that when the colonists saw what they believed were signs of this conspiracy at work, it spurred them to rebel: